 The following is a description of the valuation techniques and inputs used to determine fair value by class of instrument.

-Short-term investments: Short-term investments are valued at quoted prices for the identical instrument.
+Short-term investments: Short-term investments are classified as Level 1 and are valued at quoted prices for the identical instrument.